timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 ## Create a price/transaction histogram with raw data
 A common histogram for evaluating stock trade data is a price/transaction volume histogram.
-This helps you visualize the number of trades that occurred at a given price, within a given time interval.
-You can do this by selecting the raw transactions data from the `stocks_real_time` hypertable.
+This shows the number of trades occurring at a given price range, within some time interval.
+To make this histogram, select the raw transactions data from the `stocks_real_time` hypertable.

 <procedure>

 ### Creating a price/transaction histogram with raw data

-1. Add the following query to a Grafana dashboard and select a specific stock from the dashboard variable, using the specified time range of the dashboard:
+1. Add this query to a Grafana dashboard:
     ```sql
     SELECT time,
         price